Shreyhaan/Meeting-Matcher/README.md

 # Meeting Matcher

 Meeting Matcher is a lightweight, single-page web application that helps small groups rapidly converge on a mutually agreeable meeting time.
-The interface lets each participant swipe or tap through proposed 5-minute slots, voting "Yes" or "No" while the leaderboard updates in real time.
+The interface lets each participant tap through proposed 5-minute slots, voting "Yes" or "No" while the leaderboard updates in real time.
 All state lives in Firebase Firestore and rooms are automatically deleted when they expire.

 ## Features

-- **Ephemeral rooms** – owners create a room with a shareable link, which disappears automatically after the configured TTL.
+- **Auto-deleting rooms** – owners create a room with a shareable link, which disappears automatically after the configured TTL in order to save space.
 - **Five-minute slots** – generate a randomized list of candidate times inside a custom availability window.
 - **Anonymous, real-time collaboration** – anonymous Firebase Auth plus Firestore listeners keep everyone in sync.
 - **Immutable, auditable votes** – every vote is stored once per user per slot; the client aggregates tallies on the fly.